misleadingname/scavenger/README.md

 Hopefully you'll find Scavenger useful for one of your projects.

-> [!NOTE]
+...

+[//]: # (> [!NOTE])
-> _Sigh_, of course when I'm slightly invested into the project I find out that someone
-> already [beat me to it.](https://codeigniter.com/) _(It seems like a really cool project...
+_Sigh_, of course when I'm slightly invested into the project I find out that someone already [beat me to it.](https://codeigniter.com/) _(It seems like a really cool project...
 Go star it I guess!)_ But that won't stop me! _(Who knows, maybe Scavenger be even smaller!)_

+---

 _Rain World is a registered trademark of Videocult, LLC, all Rain World related mentions (The Scavenger image in the logo), rights belong to them._
 _Lizard hiss~_ Oh, sorry. _Meow..._